-In Hindu mythology, Lord Ganesha is a deity known for his love of food.
-The story is told that one day he ate so much food he was unable to contain his stomach from bursting so he grabbed a snake and tied it around him to stop this happening.
-You can clearly see this on the statue.
+In Hindu mythology the Lord Ganesha is a deity who loves his food.
+Legend has it that one day he ate so much food he was unable to contain his stomach from bursting, He grabbed a snake and tied it around him to stop exploding.
+You can clearly see this depiction on the statue.
 This amazing statue is carved out of a single boulder and measures 2.4 metres (approx. 8 feet).
 It is housed in an open pavilion built around the statue which was built by a trader in 1506.

 The new bazaar area is an interesting area to wander through.
-It is full of vibrancy with woven bags, colourful fabric and bright t-shirts everywhere.
-There are heaps of coloured powders – or gulal- typically thrown during the festival of Holi wherever you look.
+It is vibrant and filled with woven bags, colourful fabric and bright t-shirts wherever you look.
+There are heaps of coloured powders – or gulal- typically thrown during the festival of Holi .
 If you keep your eyes open you may even see the odd elephant wandering through town.
-You will also probably meet the “magic man” strolling around town.
-I was told that there are a couple of them, but I only saw the one.
+I am certain that you will also meet the “magic man” strolling around town.
+Apparently there are a couple of them, but I only saw the one.

 THE VITTALA TEMPLE